cornerstone-data/papers/architecture_vision/Cornerstone_Architecture_Vision.md

    4. Out-of-the-box visualization of data pipeline directed acyclic graphs (DAGs) for non-technical users to understand data flows and transformations.

-### **Monorepo vs. poly repo**
+### **Monorepo vs. polyrepo**

-It would be possible but difficult to execute on this across multiple repositories, so this document’s position is that the ETL should live in **one repository**.
-A monorepo allows us to proliferate and enforce new patterns and tooling across the data pipeline, and is the most convenient way for Cornerstone contributors **and** external members to run the pipeline end-to-end.
+It would be possible but difficult to execute on this across multiple repositories (a polyrepo), so this document’s position is that the ETL should follow a **monorepo** approach, such that he code lives in one repository.
+A [monorepo](https://en.wikipedia.org/wiki/Monorepo) allows us to proliferate and enforce new patterns and tooling across the data pipeline, and is the most convenient way for Cornerstone contributors and external members to run the pipeline end-to-end.
 A monorepo ETL does not prevent us from publishing intermediate and final data artifacts for external consumption.

 ## **Mapping current architecture to future architecture**